ioccc-src/winner/faq.md

 the importance of this).
     * If this is an invalid UUID (malformed), you will be asked to correct it until it is.
+    * If the `-u uuid` option is used and the UUID in the file `uuid` is not malformed, the user will not be prompted for a UUID.
 1. Ask the user for the submission slot (the submission number; see [how to register](next/register.html) and [Rule 17](next/rules.html#rule17) for more details).
-    * If this is out of range (see `MAX_SUBMIT_SLOT` in [limit_ioccc.h](https://github.com/ioccc-src/mkiocccentry/blob/master/soup/limit_ioccc.h)) and you will be asked to correct it until it is.
+    * If this is out of range (see `MAX_SUBMIT_SLOT` in [limit_ioccc.h](https://github.com/ioccc-src/mkiocccentry/blob/master/soup/limit_ioccc.h)) you will be asked to correct it until it is.
 2. Make the submission directory under `topdir` in the form of `workdir/submit.USERNAME-SLOT`.
     * If this directory already exists it is an error.